ST10180342/CyberSecChatBot/README.md

 #CybersecurityChatbot
-A simple c3 console application to assist with cybersecurity questions.
+A simple C# console application to assist with cybersecurity questions.